BroeDaniel/mywebsite/posts/cold_exposure.md

 Consistent cold water exposure can lead to a stress response that positively affects the immune system, leading to enhanced immunity and reduced susceptibility to illnesses.

 The likelyhood of getting sick is lowered from an enhanced immunity and reduced susceptibility to illnesses.
-Studies from regular colder water immersion three times per week for six weeks, have found an increalse in the number lymphocytes (a type of white blodd cvell that helps attack invading bacteria viruses and toxins as well as the body's own cells that have been taken over by viruses or become cancerous).
+Studies from regular colder water immersion three times per week for six weeks, have found an increalse in the number lymphocytes (a type of white blood cvell that helps attack invading bacteria viruses and toxins as well as the body's own cells that have been taken over by viruses or become cancerous).
 The shiver activated the brown fat, which is a way to prevent lifestyle diseases such as type 2-diabetes by increased insulin sensitivity, lower insulin production and you will have an improved glucose balance, meaning you would easier get rid of the glucose in your bloodstream further improving your metabolism.

 so if you're interested in improving your immune system taking cold showers could be the very thing that you need as it may help you reduce how often you get sick.